 Windfarms Tour - a 4-day coach tour to visit windfarms in the Canberra region was organised for 7th-10th November 2013.
 The Tour had an educational focus about the benefits of wind power and issues such as visual impacts, implications for farming operations and noise.
 See details of this informative and interesting trip here.

 Wind Information Centre - NEW has created an educational display marquee with windfarm diorama, wind turbine models, photomontages and other information about community wind farms and wind energy.
-This Wind Info Centre will be travelling around the New England region during the latter part of 2013, appearing at local markets and in other venues.
-Volunteers to help man this display will be very welcome.
+This Wind Info Centre travelled around the New England region during the latter part of 2013, appearing at local markets and in other venues.
+To help continue educational attendance at events in 2014, volunteers to help man this display will be very welcome.
 Please Contact Us if you would like to assist.

 Yes2Wind coreflute signs are available now to the public.
 These signs are similar to the No to Coal Seam Gas signs, but are black and white triangles.They can be purchased for $5 by expressing interest at Contact Us.
 Details of payment and collection will then be supplied.